Shaquille O'Neal Unloads On 'Baby' Ben Simmons

 Shaq also, on another occasion, said: “The difference between him and his soft partner is he can take criticism without being a crybaby and he still wants to play.”

-As for Simmons’ coach Rivers, Rivers clarified his comments (about whether or not the Sixers could win a championship with Simmons) in a September appearance on “ESPN’s “First Take” and said he does believe Philadelphia could win with Simmons.
+Simmons’ coach Rivers clarified his comments (about whether or not the Sixers could win a championship with Simmons) in a September appearance on “ESPN’s “First Take” and said he does believe Philadelphia could win with Simmons.

 Simmons has been working out privately at the Sixers’ practice facility in Camden, N.J., “and attends team shootarounds and film sessions to avoid being fined even more,” The New York Post reports.